i-DAT-Qualia/Smile/README.md

 Smile
 =====

-Smile Sensor and Visuals - first used at Cheltenham Jazz Festival 2013
+Smile Sensor and Visuals - first used at Cheltenham Jazz Festival 2013.

+This repo is for archival, but is being updated to be used as a learning tool, and the detector will (someday) form it's own generic python library.

 # Requirements